johannesMatevosyan/centipedejs/README.md

  <div class="section_content">

 <p class="how_to_use_desc">
-    First of all you need to locate image according to their sizes.
-Thus, large images should be grouped together in one folder whereas small images should be grouped into another.
-    After that the corresponding paths to those folders are needed.
+    CentipedeJS is a jQuery-plugin for slide show that allows to switch the position of sidebar.
+Thus, sidebar can be located from left, right and bottom sides of a main slider.
 That's all :) <br>
     In case you want to make some changes then the options are available below.
 </p>
 </div>